mm80843/T3.5/docs/index.md

 * Upper-Room Ultraviolet Light and Negative Air Ionization to Prevent Tuberculosis Transmission - [LINK](article_escombe_upper-room_2009)
 * Smart cities and the pandemic: digital technologies on the urban management of Brazilian cities - [LINK](article_fariniuk_smart_2020)
 * COVID-19: Risk assessment and mitigation measures in healthcare and non-healthcare workplaces - [LINK](article_fawzy_covid-19_2021)
+* Green infrastructure through the lens of “One Health”: A systematic review and integrative framework uncovering synergies and trade-offs between mental health and wildlife support in cities - [LINK](article_felappi_green_2020)
 * Validity of energy social research during and after COVID-19: challenges, considerations, and responses - [LINK](article_fell_validity_2020)
 * Treating two pandemics for the price of one: Chronic and infectious disease impacts of the built and natural environment - [LINK](article_frank_treating_2021)
 * Overcoming the Impact of COVID-19 Using Integrated Project Delivery Model - [LINK](article_g_overcoming_2020)